President: David Fernandes

 - After taxes, their disposable personal income totaled $235 million, meaning that money was available to be spent in the Mississippi economy

-Community investment: Toyota has donated more than $3.8 million to local non-profits to meet the critical needs and improve the quality of life for the people of Mississippi since 2011.
-Team members have logged more than 25,000 volunteer hours since Toyota Mississippi launched its “Leave Your Print” program in 2012.
+Community investment: Toyota has donated more than $5.3 million to local non-profits to meet the critical needs of local communities and improve the quality of life for the people of Mississippi.
+Team members have logged more than 30,000 volunteer hours since Toyota Mississippi launched its “Leave Your Print” program in 2012.

-Feb.
-27, 2007: Toyota announces it will build a plant in Blue Springs, Miss. to build the Highlander SUV.
-Production was expected to being in 2010 at an annual capacity of 150,000 vehicles per year.
+2007: Toyota announces it will build a plant in Blue Springs, Miss.
+Production of the Highlander was expected to begin in 2010 at an annual capacity of 150,000 vehicles per year.
 Projected employment was 2,000.

-April 13, 2017: Toyota Mississippi announces it will build a 15,000 square foot visitor and interactive training center.
-Construction is expected to begin in late 2018 with a targeted completion date in mid-2019.
+2017: Toyota Mississippi celebrates 10 years in Mississippi with the announcement that it will build a 15,000 square foot visitor and interactive training center.

 2018: Toyota announces a $170M investment and addition of 400 jobs to build the 12th generation Corolla and plans to build a $10M visitor and training center.